-As intermediaries banks would still originate and service loans, but the Fed would be their source of capital.
+As intermediaries, banks would still originate and service loans, but the Fed would be their source of capital, not you.

 Because the Fed would create the money needed for mortgages, there would no longer be a cost of funds.
 Thus, mortgages could be interest-free.